Suzu0071/General-Guide-for-Vorons/README.md

 ## Flash Klipper and Find Board IDs
 **This part is important**

 *If you have a CAN toohead board, you'll need to follow [this guide](https://canbus.esoterical.online/) for setting up CANBus.
 I personally followed it and it does work (as of Feb.
 2025).
-Reconnect back with us at "Acces the Printer" section*
+Reconnect back with us at "[Access the Printer](https://github.com/Suzu0071/General-Guide-for-Vorons/tree/main?tab=readme-ov-file#access-the-printer)" section*

 *If you don't have a CAN toolhead board or are using a USB one, then you can stay on this page.*
 _________________________________________________________